-ECO groups): 24-year closed period.
+ECO groups): 22-year closed period.
 Early Retirement Incentive Plan liabilities: a period up to 10 years selected by the Employer upon adoption of ERI.
-SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 19 years for most employers (three employers were financed over 28 years and four
+SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 17 years for most employers (five employers were financed over 18 years; one employer was financed over 26 years; four employers were financed over 27 years